aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/sidetrack-ferrofluid-display/index.md

 ![](img_2743-2-large.jpeg)

-Added water + salt (filtered for impurities) and went for a works trip.
+Added water + salt (filtered for impurities) and went for a work trip...

 ![](img_2739-2-large.jpeg)